IEA-Paris/IPSP/content/en/faq/gdpr.md

 We do not use cookies except for those of [Google Recaptcha](https://en.wikipedia.org/wiki/ReCAPTCHA) in order to protect our forms against spam and abuse.

-We welcome every suggestion or advice, so please do not hesitate to <a style="text-decoration: underline;">contact us</a> if you have any.
+We welcome every suggestion or advice, so please do not hesitate to [contact us](mailto:contact@ipsp.org) if you have any.